 So you and your child had some trial sessions and agreed on which instrument to learn or which sport to do?
 Congratulations!
 Now you should decide whether your kid wants to stay with this particular course.

 Think about your schedule: When do the practices take place?
 Do you have time to drive them there?
 Also talk to your kid whether they get along well with the teacher, coach, and teammates.

-Money also plays an important role: Can you afford this musical class or is there a cheaper one?
+Money also plays an important role in extracurriculars: Can you afford this musical class or is there a cheaper one?
 Do you have enough money for all the sports equipment or attendance fees?
 Maybe your school or local government can help out with some subsidies.
 If some of these factors don’t feel right, think about another course.
-Everything sound good?
+Everything sounds good?
 Let the training begin!

-Free Time Is As Important As Activities for Children
+Free Time Is as Important as Extracurriculars for Children